-Technology needs assessments (TNAs):
+Technology needs assessments (TNAs)

-In the TNAs completed by Parties as part of the recent global TNA project, Parties also prepared technology action plans (TAPs) and project ideas.
-A TAP is an action plan consisting of a group of measures to address identified barriers to the development and transfer of a prioritized technology.
-In the context of their TNAs, Parties envisaged project ideas as concrete actions for the implementation of their prioritized technologies.
+In the recently completed TNAs, developing countries also prepared TAPs and project ideas.
+A TAP is an action plan containing a group of measures which address identified barriers to the development and transfer of a prioritized technology.
+In the TNA context, project ideas are concrete actions to implement prioritized technologies.

-|• The TEC held an in-session workshop on TNAs|
+|• TEC 7 held an in-session workshop on TNAs|

-|• GEF has provided funding to more than 80 non-Annex I Parties to conduct TNAs|
+|• GEF has provided funding to more than 80 developing countries to conduct TNAs|

-• 78 non-Annex I Parties have completed TNAs.
+• 78 developing countries have completed TNAs

 • UNFCCC secretariat has prepared three synthesis reports on technology needs identified by developing countries